 Direct droplet transmission is accepted as a major route of COVID-19 transmission.
 Droplet transmission occurs when larger respiratory droplets shed from an infectious person impact on the mouth, nose or eyes of a person in close proximity to a person who is shedding the virus.
-Liquid particles larger than 5 microns diameter are considered as droplets.
-They generally do not stay suspended in the air for extended period and are associated with infection over a relatively short range.
+Liquid particles larger than 5 microns' diameter are generally considered as droplets.
+They generally do not stay suspended in the air for extended period and are associated with infection over a relatively short distance.